Kinderdijk

 Summary of Facts

-• Kinderdijk is a UNESCO World Heritage Site known for its iconic windmills.
+• Kinderdijk is a UNESCO World Heritage Site with 19 historic windmills.

-• Some windmills have been converted into museums, offering a glimpse into the area’s history.
+• Some windmills serve as museums, offering insights into local history.

 Posted by